ppeble/emissary-ingress.dev/content/en/docs/1.14/topics/running/statistics/envoy-statsd.md

+---
-# Envoy statistics with StatsD
+title: Envoy statistics with StatsD
+---

 > For an overview of other options for gathering statistics on
 > Emissary, see the [Statistics and Monitoring](../) overview.